Are you thinking about a career change and are interested in exploring the world of design? If that’s the case, you’ve made an excellent choice.

 As a graphic designer, you’ll be working with various visuals.
 But, the type you can count on encountering for the entirety of your career is images.

 Whether you need to clean up a photo or add a layer to achieve the desired effect, you need to know how to make the most of a shot.
 And of course, it’s quite beneficial to know how to do it yourself, so you don’t have to outsource such a significant portion of your business.

-With this in mind, it’s not a bad idea to start honing your image editing skills.
-Try starting with software such as Adobe Lightroom.
+With this in mind, it’s not a bad idea to start honing your photo editing skills.

 Once you’re proficient with the program, it can help you create a small but significant passive income by creating and selling presets.
 These go for anywhere between $5 per preset to $150+ for a pack.